 Eligibility and Timeline

-The MITx MicroMasters Credential in SCM requires learners to pass five rigorous online courses in supply chain management, and pass a proctored comprehensive final exam.
-Learners who successfully earn the MicroMasters Credential are then eligible to apply to the SCM blended master’s program.
+Prerequisites: The MITx MicroMasters Credential in SCM requires learners to pass five rigorous online courses in supply chain management, and pass a proctored comprehensive final exam (see CFx FAQs).
+Learners who successfully earn the MicroMasters Credential are eligible to apply to the SCM blended master’s program.

-Admitted applicants begin developing a research proposal and refining their project scope in the fall, prior to arriving on the MIT campus.
-The campus residency begins with an intensive four-week January term, followed by the four-month Spring term, and ends with presentation of final research projects to CTL corporate partners and SCM alumni in late May, followed by MIT Commencement.
+Timeline: Admitted blended cohort students begin developing a research proposal and refining their project scope in the fall prior to arriving on campus in January.
+The campus residency begins with an intensive four-week January term, followed by the four-month Spring term, and ends with presentation of final research projects to project sponsors, CTL corporate partners and SCM alumni in late May, followed by MIT Commencement.